Gerard de Lairesse: De Lairesse as art theorist

-In Het groot schilderboeck, De Lairesse expressed his disapproval of realism style used by Dutch Golden Age painters like Rembrandt, Adriaen Brouwer, Adriaen van Ostade and Frans Hals because they often portrayed everyday scenes and ordinary people such as soldiers, farmers, maids, and even beggars.
-In De Lairesse's view, paintings ought to show lofty biblical, mythological and historical scenes, in the spirit of Karel van Mander, who felt that a complex historical allegory was the highest of genres.
+In Het groot schilderboeck, de Lairesse expressed his disapproval of realism style used by Dutch Golden Age painters like Rembrandt, Adriaen Brouwer, Adriaen van Ostade and Frans Hals because they often portrayed everyday scenes and ordinary people such as soldiers, farmers, maids, and even beggars.
+In de Lairesse's view, paintings ought to show lofty biblical, mythological and historical scenes, in the spirit of Karel van Mander, who felt that a complex historical allegory was the highest of genres.
 "A good painting has a clue, indicating what holds the composition together."

 He was a disciplined intellectual, inspired by the notion that only correct theory could produce good art.
 For him theory meant the strict adherence to rules.
 The ultimate purpose of the visual arts was the improvement of mankind, and therefore art must, above all, be lofty and edifying.
 He set forth hierarchies of social status, of subject matter, of beauty itself.
 The artist, he said, must learn grace by mingling with the social and intellectual élite, must allow his subject matter to teach the highest moral principles, and must strive for ideal beauty.
 He must follow closely upon nature but overlook its imperfections.

 In the main reception room there should be tapestries or paintings on the wall with life size figures ... and in the kitchen, images of kitchen equipment and the spoils of the hunt, the picture of some maid, servant, dog or cat.
 De Lairesse, for whom pictorial illusionism was of utmost importance, also wrote about the place of pictures on walls.
 For example, he urged that landscapes (and indeed all paintings) should be hung at a height where their horizons were even with eye level.
-De Lairesse urged that portraits that be hung high and have a low viewpoint.
+De Lairesse urged that portraits be hung high and have a low viewpoint.
 Gerard de Lairesse was cognizant of the problems posed by viewing paintings from a distance and drew connection between the hanging position and the scale and style of individual paintings.
 He noted ... that a piece ten feet large, with life-size figures, should be viewed at ten feet distance, and that a smaller one five feet high, with life-size, half-length figures, must have five feet distance.